 The University has a perpetual obligation to find, employ, and develop the best individuals for its requirements.
-The interests of the institutional demand such efforts, not only because it is legally correct and morally sound, but because the selection of individuals on the basis of relevant qualifications provides the University with a capable, exemplary, and professional staff.
+The interests of the institutional demand such efforts, not only because it is legally correct and morally sound, but because the selection of individuals based on relevant qualifications provides the University with a capable, exemplary, and professional staff.